PONYXPRESS WRITERS

 Building on the anthology Prisons Have A Long Memory, Danny Wilson and Tracy Schlapp have created a program that assembles writing from people who are incarcerated in Oregon.
 An editorial board at Oregon State Penitentiary works with the two mentors to solicit writing, select, and edit it.
 Schlapp and Wilson produce on-site workshops at prisons around Oregon to encourage submissions, along with a monthly newsletter for interested writers.
 The collection is published online at the ponyXpress, a platform that welcomes subscribers — sections are released weekly.
 PonyXpress writers present their writing within their prison communities.
 This work is also distributed inside through intra-prison communication channels and in 2024 will be added to Edovo, a free educational platform available on prison tablets.

-The PonyXpress has received generous support from Spirit Mountain Community Fund, Oregon Community Foundation, Oregon Humanities and the Oregon Arts Commission.
+The PonyXpress has received generous support from Oregon Cultural Trust, The Marie Lamfrom Foundation, Spirit Mountain Community Fund, Oregon Community Foundation, Oregon Humanities and the Oregon Arts Commission.
 Subscribe for free!
 Paid subscriptions fund the program directly.

 PRISONS HAVE A LONG MEMORY